flyingkukri/countexex/doc/develop.md

 ```

 ## CMake structure
-We have included mlpack as an ExternalProject because we need the feature of accessing the ClassProbabilities vector to visualise the tree.
+We have included mlpack as an ExternalProject because we need the feature of accessing the ClassProbabilities vector to visualize the tree.
-This feature is already in the master however not yet in most common distributions.
+This feature is already in the master, however not yet in most common distributions.

-Furthermore, we have added storm as a submodule to our git project and use the cmake library that it creates directly because we have modified the calculation of the strategy.
+Furthermore, we have added storm as a submodule to our git project and use the CMake library that it creates directly because we have modified the calculation of the strategy.

 Lastly, we use Catch2 to unit test our project.
 ## Setup
-In order to be able to debug the system set the option *STORM_DEVELOPER* to *ON* in */countexex/storm/CMakeLists.txt*.
+In order to be able to debug the system, set the option *STORM_DEVELOPER* to *ON* in *countexex/storm/CMakeLists.txt*.
 ## Extending countexex
 ### Supporting new objectives
 Currently, only reachability objectives are supported.
 Supporting different objectives requires further changes.
 The importance computation has to be adapted to the new objective as well as the permissive strategy computation, as it expects as input an “eventually” formula.

 ### Supporting new input types
 At the moment, only PRISM input files are supported.
-In order to extend the support to, e.g., Jani input files, the function *buildModelFormulas()* in "countexex/src/model_builder/" has to be changed.
-In particular, instead of calling parseProgram(), which parses PRISM programs, we would need to call different parse functions depending on the input file format e.g., *parseJaniModel()*.
+In order to extend the support to, e.g., Jani input files, the function *buildModelFormulas()* in *src/model_builder/* has to be changed.
+In particular, instead of calling *parseProgram()*, which parses PRISM programs, we would need to call different parse functions depending on the input file format e.g., *parseJaniModel()*.
 Additionally, it has to be checked, which variable types the new format supports.
 As PRISM only handles integer and boolean variables, the tool only supports those data types.
-Thus, the functions in "countexex/src/train_data_generation/", and in particular the *ValueMap*, have to be extended to support additional data types.
+Thus, the functions in *src/train_data_generation/*, and in particular the *ValueMap*, have to be extended to support additional data types.

 ### Supporing parametric model checking
 Here again, the permissive strategy computation is the limiting factor, as it expects an MDP of value type *double*, while a parametric model has type *storm::RationalFunction*.